The track notes on the site have ratings for difficulty, quality, wetsuits and time. Read the following to see what these ratings mean.

 Times are estimated based on a moderately experienced party of around 4-5 canyoners, including a couple of experienced leaders.

 A small, very experienced and fast moving party may cut as much as half the time off the estimates, while a larger party, or a party with a number of inexperienced canyoners, could take up to twice the time.
-Any canyon that involves a long day should be avoided with a large or somewhat inexperienced party, particularly if there are many abseils.
+Any canyon that involves a long day should be avoided with a large or somewhat inexperienced party, particularly if there are many abseils, or long abseils.

 Wetsuits

 Whether to take wetsuits or not can be a difficult decision.
 A lot of canyons near Sydney do not have long swims, so wetsuits are not always needed.
-They are heavy and bulky, and often end up being more trouble than they are worth.
+They are heavy and bulky, and in some canyons end up being more trouble than they are worth.
 However, there may be times when you wish you had them.
 If in doubt, it is usually better to take them and not need them, than to not have them and need them.
 See Keeping Warm for more info.

 Descriptives used are: